To Roll or Not to Roll?

 One of the main reasons people have bumpy lawns in the Spring is because moles are active.
 You can use a product like Mole Chase in the Fall and early Winter to help discourage moles from coming into your yard.
 We recommend extra heavy applications if you've had problems in the past.

 Ok, so you still want to roll your lawn?
 If you are going to roll your lawn and there is nothing I can write to change your mind, here are some tips for how to roll your lawn and minimize the damage you're doing to the soil at the same time.

-I'd recommend doing a heavy application immediately after the core aeration and again 2 weeks later.
+- Apply Liquid Aerator.
+We recommend doing a heavy application immediately after the Core Aeration and again 2 weeks later.